My experiences with different boats on 3-9 month Expeditions !

 But only one until year of construction 2003 !

-The Hypalon looks thinner, but is much more durable than the Klepper.
-After almost 6500 km on the Yukon River it had only a tiny scratch!
-The keel strips were all still firmly at the boat, the wooden frame still like NEW after over 7000 km!
-That's what I call QUALITY !
+The Hypalon looks thinner but is much more durable than the Klepper.
+After almost 6500 km on the Yukon River it had only one tiny scratch!
+The keel strips were all still attached to the boat, the wooden frame was still NEW after over 7000 km!

 A very good boat, not as good as the Feathercraft K-2 but a bit cheaper!